digitalbreed/jquery.fbmessenger/README.md

 | `scrollTimeMs` | Time in milliseconds the left user's icon needs to move to the latest message in a series of subsequent messages (default `500`).
 | `dateFormat` | `function` which takes the current date as a parameter and returns the formatted timestamp as a string.
 | `loop` | Boolean indicating whether the run script should restart from the beginning once it is finished (default `true`).
+| `stepCallback` | Function to be invoked after every step during playback; receives the current index as a parameter.
+| `endCallback` | Function to be invoked after all steps are finished.
 | `script` | Array of steps to execute for scheduled execution.

 ## Roadmap